grdashark/BLEShark/README.md

 3. Download the newest version of the .bin file for your BLEShark under "releases" (github.com/grdashark/BLEShark/releases).
 4. Open https://web.esphome.io/ in Chrome or another supported browser, and click "connect".
 5. You should receive a popup to connect to a serial port.
 Select the BLEShark port (usually the only or first port).
-6. After it has connected, upload the .bin file to the uploader.
+6. After it has connected, click "install", then upload the .bin file to the uploader.
-7. Click "upload".
+7. Click "install".
 8. Voila!
 ### Yes, this is lengthy and a bit complicated.
 OTA update coming soon!